fossasia/susi_server/docs/susi_skill_development_tutorial.md

 * open http://dream.asksusi.com
 * name a dream (just pick a name for your tests)
-* the etherpad is filles with a welcome message, just delete the content completely
+* the etherpad is filled with a welcome message, just delete the content completely

 ATTENTION: the Susi Dream zone is a TEMPORARY zone.
 We may clean up that place at any time.
 It is only for testing your new Susi Skills
 If you want your new Susi Skills to be permanent, send us a pull request, see submitting_skills_to_git.md for a tuturial.